HMS Brereton: Construction and design

 Brereton was ordered on 9 September 1950 and was originally to be named Red Beetle, was laid down at Richard Ironworks' Lowestoft yard on 25 September 1951.
 The ship was renamed Brereton in March 1952.
 Brereton was launched on 14 March 1953 and commissioned on 9 July 1954.

 She was 152 ft long overall and 140 ft between perpendiculars, with a beam of 28 ft 9 in and a draught of 8 ft 3 in.
 Displacement was 360 LT normal and 425 LT deep load.
-Hodgeston was initially powered by a pair of 12-cylinder Mirrlees diesel engines, driving two shafts and giving a total of 2500 shp, giving the ship a speed of 15 kn.
+Brereton was initially powered by a pair of 12-cylinder Mirrlees diesel engines, driving two shafts and giving a total of 2500 shp, giving the ship a speed of 15 kn.
 45 tons of fuel were carried, giving a range of 3000 nmi at 8 kn.

 Armament consisted of a single Bofors 40 mm anti-aircraft gun forward and two Oerlikon 20 mm cannon aft.
 Minesweeping equipment included wire sweeps for sweeping moored contact mines and acoustic or magnetic sweeps for dealing with influence mines.
 The ship had a crew of 27 in peacetime and 39 in wartime.